firegloves/MemPOI/README.md

                     .build();
 ```

-**Adjusting columns width for huge dataset could dramatically slow down the generation process**
+**Adjusting columns width for huge datasets could dramatically slow down the generation process**

 ---

 ### Styles

-MemPOI comes with a preset of default data formatting style for
+MemPOI comes with a preset of default data formatting styles for

 - header cells
 - number data types cells
 - date data types cells
 - datetime data types cells

-The default styles are applied by default.
+The default styles are automatically applied.
 You can inspect them looking at the end of `MempoiReportStyler` class
 If you want to reset the default styles you need to use an empty `CellStyle` when you use `MempoiBuilder`, for example:

 ```